Sump Pump Installation Cost in Seattle (2026)

 Cost Breakdown

-ItemizedProfessional plumbing and installation
+ItemizedProfessional plumbing installation (4-8 hours)

-Sump pump unit, basin, and piping
+Sump pump unit, basin, and discharge piping

 10%